 And if something does go wrong?
 It won’t flood your house with gallons and gallons of water.
 You don’t have to worry about a tank exploding, either.
 So no matter how much you love your tankless water heater, it’s safe to say that it’s the safer option!

 While tankless water heaters have a lot of good qualities, there are still some factors about them that a lot of homeowners find to be drawbacks.
 Next, we’ll discuss the cons that you might experience if you choose to install tankless water heaters versus traditional water heaters.

 On the downside, tankless water heaters can have a higher upfront cost.
-Tankless water heater costs tend to be more expensive, typically costing between 25 and 50 percent more than their counterparts, tank style water heaters.
+Tankless water heater costs tend to be more expensive, typically costing between 25% and 50% more than their counterparts, tank-style water heaters.